Greenville Truck Accident Lawyer

 If you are a close family member of someone who tragically lost his or her life in a commercial truck accident in South Carolina or Georgia, you may be entitled to compensation for your loss of love and support.

-As a matter of fact, Mr. Paul has spent decades fighting against trucking companies for his clients’ rights.
+As a matter of fact, Mr. Paul has spent years fighting against trucking companies for his clients’ rights.
 As a Greenville commercial truck wreck attorney, Paul represents only those injured or killed due to the negligence of trucking companies and drivers, and he’s ready to put his trucking industry experience to work for you.

 Common Truck Accidents in South Carolina

 There are many different kinds of trucking accidents.
 Among the most common in South Carolina are:

 - Jackknife accidents — Tractor-trailers are made up of two parts: the tractor and the trailer.
 When things go wrong, the trailer can turn in toward the tractor, forming a 90-degree angle and causing the trucker to lose control.